 One way is to use the result manually.
 That means analyzing the Sarif-file, identifying issues in your solution and fixing those.

-This Plugin will be installed to your Azure DevOps organisation.
+This Plugin will be installed to your Azure DevOps organization.
 It will add a “Scan” tab to your pipeline run.
 When you open this tab it will show the results of the SARIF-File.

 I would say this might be the best solution.
 It is easy to use, you don’t have to download something or install an additional plugin to your Visual Studio.
 Important to mention is that it is still under development.